iYadavVaibhav/stem/docs/2-Data-Engineering/databases.md

 - You should model the table to be same as data coming in, eg (device_id, timestamp, measure1, measure 2), **exactly** these 4.
 - then can have **materialized view** on top of these to have aggregated hourly / daily results
 - also consider **partitioning** which would ideally be on the time column.
-- consider when do you need to **purge the materized view**, old hoully data need not to be kept
+- consider when do you need to **purge the materialised view**, old hourly data need not to be kept
 - latest hour data materialized view need to be **refreshed more frequently** if required
-- all these questions should be asked from domin expert, **interrogate**.
+- all these questions should be asked from domain expert, **interrogate**.
 - if low level raw data is required, then avoid doing reads on primary server, rather create **read-replica** for this.

 ## Indexes

 This is **indexing strategy**.
 Indexes help reduce the data blocks.
-But there is cost to it. more space, more writes on each update/write. more cardianlity (more disticnt values) then indexing is more useful.
+But there is cost to it. more space, more writes on each update/write. more cardinality (more distinct values) then indexing is more useful.

+Indexes are **ordered**, whereas tables might be unordered.

 **Indexing Attributes**